 The amount of each contribution credited to a participant's account is proportionate to that participant's compensation compared to the total compensation paid to all participants in the Plan.
-The maximum annual compensation that may be used to determine benefits in the current plan year is \$170,000, which amount will be adjusted in future years for cost-of-living increases.
-In addition, the aggregate amount contributed in any one plan year for a participant under the Money Purchase Pension Plan and Employee Stock Ownership Plan may not exceed the lesser of 25% of compensation or \$35,000.
+The maximum annual compensation that was used to determine benefits was capped at \$200,000 for the plan year ended March 31, 2003; this limit will be adjusted in future years under federal tax law for cost-of-living increases.
+In addition, the aggregate amount contributed in any one plan year for a participant under the Money Purchase Pension Plan and Employee Stock Ownership Plan may not exceed the lesser of 25% of compensation or \$40,000.

 Participant accounts in the Employee Stock Ownership Plan are also credited with the appropriate gains or losses resulting from Plan investments.
 A participant is fully vested after completing seven years of service.
-At retirement, the participant receives the amount credited to his or her account either as a lump sum or in installments.
+At retirement, the participant may elect to receive the amount credited to his or her account either as a lump sum or in installments.

-Option Grants and Exercises in Fiscal 2001
+Option/SAR Grants and Exercises in Fiscal 2003

-There were no options granted to or exercised by the Named Executive Officers in fiscal 2001.
+There were no options or SAR's granted to or exercised by the Named Executive Officers in fiscal 2003.